Mid Cornwall · PL25 · Cornwall Council Mid

 We prepare site-specific concept design, planning drawings and supporting documents that give your project the strongest possible chance of consent — and a clear path through Cornwall Council's planning process.
-In St Austell, that work is shaped by the place itself — St Austell is the principal town of mid-Cornwall, historically the centre of the china clay industry and now a substantial market town with the Eden Project on its doorstep, with a building stock that leans toward Georgian townhouses and Victorian terraces in the clay villages.
+St Austell sits in Mid Cornwall, and that geography ends up in the drawings — St Austell is the principal town of mid-Cornwall, historically the centre of the china clay industry and now a substantial market town with the Eden Project on its doorstep, with a building stock that leans toward Georgian townhouses and Edwardian villas.

 - Conservation Area